jwapico/Bio-Notes/content/index.md

 # Welcome to My Notes

-Use the sidebar or search to explore, everything is written by me for me.
+Everything is written by me for me, and things are constantly being added, changed or removed.

+If you find something is wrong please feel free to email me at altizer16@outlook.com